 The benefits of modern inventory management systems aren't just for the retail and manufacturing sectors.
 They also offer great advantages for any organization that manages a supply chain for consumable items, such as the military and medical facilities.

 And it may not be long before such systems penetrate the household.
 In 2001, the U.S. Patent and Trademark Office issued a patent for a household "consumable item automated replenishment system including an intelligent refrigerator," according to Patent Storm.
 The refrigerator uses an array of sensors to tell its owner when a consumable item -- such as milk -- is running low.

 Everywhere you look inventory management systems are making sure the products are there when we need them.

-For more information on inventory management systems and related topics, check out the links on the next page.
+For more information on inventory management systems and related topics, check out the links below.